williamyap90/nc-boardgames-react/README.md

 ### Functionality

-For demonstration purposes the default user signed into the application is 'cooljmessy'.
+The default user signed into the application is 'cooljmessy'.
 Should you wish to view any page as an anonymous user, select the Logout navigation item.

+In the users page you can log in as another user which will allow posting & deleting as the chosen user.

 Northcoders Board Games has game reviews which are divided into categories.